 All attempts will be made to ensure you do not need to repeat your story to multiple staff members to ensure the least traumatic experience when speaking about it.

 When is the University required to speak to the police or undertake an action?

 Only in exceptional circumstances does the University speak to an external agency about an alleged crime without your prior consent (eg when a disclosure is against a staff member, or if the information is necessary to protect you or others from harm, or to prevent a further crime taking place).

 All information associated with investigations and outcomes associated with allegations of sexual harassment/misconduct are treated as confidential and not released to any third party or external agency unless required by law or you expressly consent to its release in writing.

 Sexual assault or harassment is never acceptable, and we are here to support you if this occurs.
 The above section 'What happens when I tell USC about my experience?' outlines how we will support you when you make a disclosure to USC.
 A disclosure is different to a formal complaint – the complaint process is detailed below.

-If you choose to make a complaint, the SafeUSC Specialist Service will support you with this process.
+If you choose to make a complaint, Safer Communities will support you with this process.
 We understand making a complaint can be difficult or overwhelming.
 We will work with you throughout the process to ensure you feel safe and supported.